your-scorpion/Product-Design-in-the-Military-and-Security-Sectors/Design_Doc_Examples/Mock/EN/RAG_Chat_With_Doc_Versions /RAG_Chat_With_Doc_Versions_Design.md

-# Aegis Compliance Assistant — RAG System Design
+# Internal Compliance & Security-Policy Assistant — RAG System Design

 ## I. Problem definition

 ### i.
 Origin

-Aegis Facilities Group's compliance and security-operations staff need fast, accurate answers about the company's own internal policies, procedures, and regulatory obligations — ISO 27001/27002 control implementations, the current Statement of Applicability, client-specific SLA terms, incident-response runbooks, and data-handling and classification rules.
+The organization's compliance and security-operations staff need fast, accurate answers about its own internal policies, procedures, and regulatory obligations — ISO 27001/27002 control implementations, the current Statement of Applicability, client-specific SLA terms, incident-response runbooks, and data-handling and classification rules.
 That material currently lives across roughly 2,000 documents: internally authored wiki pages (Markdown), scanned regulatory filings and signed client contracts (PDF/image), and a smaller set of structured control-mapping spreadsheets.

 Today, getting an answer means either reading through the relevant document directly or tracking down whichever compliance officer happens to know the answer from memory — which doesn't scale, and leaves no record of what was actually asked or what the system said in response.